OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 - AppList: Allows developers to query the list of installed apps and provides a preference pane based on the list.
 - PreferenceLoader: A Mobile Substrate-based utility that allows developers to add entries to the Settings application, similar to the SettingsBundles that App Store apps use.
 - AppSync Unified: Allows you to sync and install unsigned iOS applications.
+- Frida: Frida is a dynamic instrumentation framework that is used in many

 #### Recommended Tools